Our Support Line is open every weekday from 9am-7pm (AEDT). Call us on 1800 592 410 or contact us

 Meet Abbey: Redkite Music Therapist Supporting Oncology Families in Hospitals

-To celebrate World Music Therapy Week 2023 we are shining a light on one of our wonderful Music Therapists, Abbey who shares her passion and expertise in bringing joy and comfort to oncology families through Redkite’s Music Therapy program.
+Meet one of our wonderful Music Therapists, Abbey, who shares her passion and expertise in bringing joy and comfort to oncology families through Redkite’s Music Therapy program.

-We caught up with Abbey who works at John Hunter Hospital in Newcastle to gain insight into the valuable role Music Therapist play in providing critical support and care for oncology families.
+To recognise the powerful work of all Music Therapists in paediatric hospitals across Australia, we caught up with Abbey, who works at John Hunter Hospital in Newcastle, to gain insight into the valuable role Music Therapists play in providing critical support and care for oncology families.

 I’ve always been a little musical muffin, singing and dancing to anything and everything before I could walk and talk.